manwar/python-guide/introduction-to-python.md

     print(min(zip(countries, populations), key=lambda x: x[1])) # ('Jordan', 100000000)

-Here is anoher cheat solution by changing the order of zip, in this case we don't need anything else
+Here is another cheat solution by changing the order of zip, in this case we don't need anything else.

     print(min(zip(populations, countries))) # ('Jordan', 100000000)